 Telecom Trade Agreement Compliance Subject of Annual USTR Inquiry

-The Office of the U.S. Trade Representative is inviting public comments by Dec.
-16 on the operation, effectiveness and implementation of and compliance with various trade agreements regarding U.S. telecommunications products and services.
-These agreements are the World Trade Organization’s General Agreement on Trade in Services, NAFTA and the U.S. free trade agreements with Australia, Bahrain, Chile, Morocco, Oman, Peru, Singapore and the DR-CAFTA region, and any other telecom trade agreements, such as mutual recognition agreements for conformity assessment of telecom equipment.
-USTR plans to conclude this review by March 31, 2012.
+The Office of the U.S. Trade Representative is accepting through Dec.
+5 comments on the operation, effectiveness and implementation of, and compliance with, the following agreements regarding telecommunications products and services of the United States: the World Trade Organization General Agreement on Trade in Services; the North American Free Trade Agreement, the U.S. free trade agreements with Australia, Bahrain, Chile, Colombia, Korea, Morocco, Oman, Panama, Peru and Singapore, and CAFTA-DR; and any other telecommunications trade agreements, such as mutual recognition agreements for the conformity assessment of telecommunications equipment.

 The purpose of this review is to determine whether any act, policy or practice of a country that has entered into an FTA or other telecom trade agreement with the U.S. is inconsistent with the terms of such agreement or otherwise denies U.S. firms, within the context of the terms of such agreements, mutually advantageous market opportunities for telecom products and services.
 Measures or practices of interest include the following.

-• unreasonable wholesale roaming rates that mobile telecom services suppliers in specific foreign markets charge U.S. suppliers that seek to supply international mobile roaming services to their U.S. customers
+- unreasonable wholesale roaming rates that mobile telecom service suppliers in specific foreign markets charge U.S. suppliers that seek to supply international mobile roaming services to their U.S. customers

-• subsidies provided to equipment manufacturers that are contingent on export or local content or have caused adverse effects to domestic equipment manufacturers
+- subsidies provided to equipment manufacturers that are contingent upon exporting or local content or have caused adverse effects to domestic equipment manufacturers